JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 * Implement `getQuickNavigateInfo()` to provide the text that should be displayed when an element is hovered over with <shortcut>Ctrl</shortcut>/<shortcut>Cmd</shortcut> pressed.
 * Implement `generateHoverDoc()` to show different contents on mouse hover.
 * Implement `getDocumentationElementForLookupItem()` to return a suitable PSI element for the given lookup element when
-  <menupath>View | Quick Documentation</menupath> is called on an element of the autocompletion popup.
+  <ui-path>View | Quick Documentation</ui-path> is called on an element of the autocompletion popup.
 * Implement `getUrlFor()` and [`ExternalDocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/ExternalDocumentationProvider.java) to fetch documentation for elements from online resources.